JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Wrote a shell script that creates a file with text
+Wrote a script that duplicates the last line of the file iacta